-Figure 7 summarises the identified change points (CPs) in means identified using the AMOC method in the four series of whole Arctic sea ice extent anomalies (DS, MS, ADS, and AMS) from 1980 to 2016.
+Figure 76 summarises the identified change points (CPs) in means identified using the AMOC method in the four series of whole Arctic sea ice extent anomalies (DS, MS, ADS, and AMS) from 1980 to 2016.
 Blue points refer to the change points in DS; for instance, the 21 July daily anomaly series (size of the series: 37 data points, representing 37 annual anomalies of the values of the sea ice extension for the 37 values on 21 July); occurred in 2004.
-DS only has CPs in the period from July to October.
-These CPs occurred mostly in 2004, the first part of September in 2006, and the last week of October in 2003.
+DS only has CPs in the period from July to October; blue points therefore refer to the CPs in the daily series in this period. ...
+These 10 CPs occurred mostly in 2004, the first part of September in 2006, and the last week of October in 2003.
 The results of both the BinSeg and PELT methods (results not shown) coincide for every day except for 17 September (2004 based on AMOC and 2006 for the other methods).
-The red bands in figure 7 portray the CPs in the MS data set (July-October).
+The red bands in figure 76 portray the CPs in the MS data set (July-October).
 For instance, for July monthly anomaly series (size of each series: 37 data points, representing 37 annual anomalies of the values of the sea ice extension for the 37 values in the average monthly July); occurred in 2004.
 These CPs occurred in 2004 for July and September, a little earlier (2001) for August, and a little later (2005) for October.
 Both the BinSeg and PELT methods coincide in every month except for October (2005 based on AMOC and BinSeg, and 2006 for PELT).
 The single green square corresponds to the CP in the 13,505-value series consisting of all days from 1 January 1980 to 31 December 2016 (ADS).
 The CP occurred on 22 September 2003, and was identified by the BinSeg, although not by PELT (the closest ones are 4 August 2002 and 26 January 2005).
 The single purple line represents the CP in the 444-value series consisting of all months from January 1980 to December 2016 (AMS).
 This CP occurred in October 2003.
 The results of both the BinSeg and PELT methods coincide for this CP, and it is the only one for both.
-Overall, the results in figure 7 suggest that 2003 is the most appropriate year for analysis of differences in moisture transport after and before a single CP date.
-The average values for ADS before/after the CP were 0.27/-0.91 and for AMS were 0.41/-0.74.
-The analysis of changes in MTP for the multiple sub-periods identified by BingSeg and PELT would merit analysis, but it is out of the objective of this paper.
+Overall, the results in figure 7-6 suggest that 2003 is the most appropriate year for